Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Why live in Southam?

-It is one of the quintessentially English hamlets of the world-famous Cotswolds – with buildings constructed from the distinctive honey-coloured stone of the area.
+It is one of the quintessentially English hamlets of the world-famous Cotswolds.

 2. Epping, Essex

-Its strategic location so close to London – it even has its own stop on the London underground rail network – attracts both commuters and those eager to retire to a village community within easy striking distance of the capital.
+Its strategic location so close to London attracts both commuters and those eager to retire to a village community within easy striking distance of the capital.
+It even has its own stop on the London Underground rail network.

 Key facts about Epping

-- Epping is just a 10-minute drive from the capital’s circular M25 motorway, five minutes to the M11 motorway and then north to the M1 via Cambridge.
+- Epping is just a 10-minute drive from the capital’s circular M25 motorway, five minutes to the M11 motorway, and then north to the M1 via Cambridge.

 Why live in Epping?